The Nine Lives of Fritz the Cat: Plot

-In the 1970s, Fritz has graduated from college and is now married, on unemployment benefits, and has a son named Ralphie, who often masturbates.
-As his wife, Gabrielle, berates him for his irresponsibility, Fritz smokes cannabis and imagines himself in different lives.
+In the 1970s, Fritz has graduated from college and is now married, on unemployment benefits and has a son named Ralphie, who often masturbates.
+As his wife berates him for his irresponsibility, Fritz smokes cannabis and imagines himself in nine different other lives.

-In the first life he meets his Puerto Rican friend Juan the camel and they discuss Juan's sister Chita.
+In his first life, he meets his Puerto Rican friend Juan the camel and they discuss about Juan's sister Chita.
 At Juan's house, Chita complains about the odor of Fritz's cannabis, but is persuaded into smoking it.
-The drug sends Chita into arousal and the pair have sex.
+The drug sends Chita into arousal and she and Fritz have sex.
 Meanwhile, a pair of crows intending to rob the house change their minds and watch the pair.
-The sex is interrupted by the arrival of Chita's father, who shoots Fritz dead.
+Their sex is interrupted by Chita's father, who shoots Fritz dead.
 The violent scene turns off the two crows who decide to come back another time.

 In his second life, Fritz meets a drunken bum claiming to be God.

 In his third life, Fritz is a soldier in Nazi Germany.
 After being caught having a ménage à trois with a commanding officer's wife and daughter, Fritz escapes and winds up being an orderly to Adolf Hitler.
-Fritz takes the form of a therapist, and analyzes Hitler, telling him that his world domination plans were just a way of trying to get attention.
-In the showers, Hitler "accidentally" drops his soap, and urges Fritz to pick it up, in an attempt to rape him, and ends up getting his single testicle blown off.
+Fritz takes the form of a therapist, and analyzes Hitler, telling him that his world domination plans were just a way of getting attention.
+In the showers, Hitler "accidentally" drops his bar of soap and urges Fritz to pick it up for him, in an attempt to rape him, and ends up getting his single testicle blown off.
 Fritz is killed by an American tanker.

-In his fourth life, Fritz attempts to sell a used condom to a liquor store owner, Niki.
+In his fourth life, Fritz attempts to sell a used condom to a liquor store owner named Niki.
 As the pair chat, Niki learns that his wife caught gonorrhoea from Fritz, angering him.
 Leaving the store, Fritz tells a passerby that he was an irresistible stud in the 1930s.

-Fritz's fifth life is a psychedelic montage of old stock film and animation, vaguely illustrating Fritz's downfall in the 1930's (losing everything to excessive partying and drinking).
+Fritz's fifth life is a psychedelic montage of old stock film and animation, vaguely illustrating Fritz's downfall in the 1930s (losing everything to excessive partying and drinking).